 South America is HUGE.
 There are plenty of iconic sites and natural beauties, but they are scattered across the continent, prompting most people to make the mistake of biting more than they can chew.
 Most travelers usually focus on the less-developed-and-cheaper Inca and Amazon countries, but this is one region which is practically made for long-term break and deserves time to slowly discover.

-Essential stops: Rio De Janeiro, Iguazu Falls, Pantanal, Uyuni, Machu Picchu, Amazon, Galapagos
+Essential stops: Rio De Janeiro, Iguazu Falls, Uyuni, Machu Picchu, Amazon, Galapagos

-But also do not miss: Chile‘s stunning Atacama and Patagonia (and onwards to Antarctica), Easter Island, El Calafate, Fitz Roy, Colombia‘s overlooked gems (Cartagena, Salento, La Macarena), Brazil‘s Lencois Maranhenses National Park
+But also do not miss: Chile‘s stunning Atacama and Patagonia (and onwards to Antarctica), Easter Island, Argentina’s Southern gems (El Calafate, Fitz Roy), Colombia‘s overlooked gems (Cartagena, Salento, La Macarena), Brazil‘s Lencois Maranhenses National Park and Pantanal, Peru‘s Ausangate Trek

 For culture buffs: India